Brian Robertson (guitarist): Guitars

 Although associated with Marshall amplifiers (100 watt non-Master Volume Superlead heads and 25 W Celestion Greenback speakers), Robertson has been known to use Mesa Boogie (100 W Dual Rectifier head) and Soundman amplifiers.
 The Jailbreak album was recorded using a Carlsbro combo.
 Robertson's original wah-pedal is a UK made Colorsound although he sometimes used a Cry Baby wah wah in the 1990s and a borrowed Vox Wah in the "Still in Love with Blues" video (which the host, Stuart Bull, cut the rubber feet off of, much to the dismay of Brian).

 Robertson's use of the WEM Copicat tape echo unit was later replaced by a modern rack mounted digital delay unit.
 He used a Black Les Paul custom and mentions he experimented with "Boss Analog Chorus Delay, an MXR Pitch Transposer, Yamaha analogue delays, and MXR 32 band Graphic EQ" during his Motörhead days.

 Record producer Tony Visconti mentioned that for "Killer Without A Cause," featured on the Bad Reputation album: ...
 Robertson plays guitar through the strange talk box, the simple gizmo that Peter Frampton made famous on his successful live album."

-On his VHS video "Still in Love with the Blues" Robertson is pictured with a vintage red Les Paul guitar, unusually equipped with soapbar pickups and a trapeze bridge, although it does not feature on the video itself.
+On his VHS video "Still in Love with the Blues" Robertson is pictured with a vintage red Les Paul guitar, unusually equipped with soap-bar pickups and a trapeze bridge, although it does not feature on the video itself.
+It did however feature on TOTPs in Thin Lizzy's 1976 appearance for the song "The Boys are Back in Town".
 Robertson's Facebook page features more information on this instrument: purchased by Thin Lizzy's manager in 1973, the guitar has an unusually lightweight body as it was built by Les Paul himself for his then-wife, guitarist Mary Ford.

-Guitar Rig & Signal Flow

 A detailed gear diagram of Robertson's 1974 Thin Lizzy guitar rig is documented.